 Finland student visa is a short-stay permit for foreigners who wish to study in Finland for up to 90 days.
 In case you want to take a short-term course in Finland, the student visa is for you.

-International students who want to study in Finland for longer than 90 days, have to apply for a Finland student Residence Permit.
-If you got accepted to a full-time course in Finland, then a student Residence Permit is for you.
+International students who want to study in Finland for longer than 90 days have to apply for a Finland student residence permit.
+If you got accepted to a full-time course in the Netherlands, then a student residence permit is for you.

 Who Needs and Does not Need a Finland Student Visa?

 The answer depends on your nationality and the duration of your stay.
 It might seem a bit complicated.
 It becomes clear when we explain everything by your nationality.

 Students of Nordic Countries